MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/offlineconversiongoal.md

 To set up offine conversion tracking, create an [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md), wait two hours, and then send Bing Ads the [OfflineConversion](../campaign-management-service/offlineconversion.md) data via the [ApplyOfflineConversions](../campaign-management-service/applyofflineconversions.md) operation.

+> [!TIP]
+> For more information, see [Tracking offline conversions](https://help.bingads.microsoft.com/#apex/3/en/help:app54554/1/en-US/#ext:ConversionTracking_Load).

 > [!IMPORTANT]
-> Every time you create a new [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) via either the Bing Ads web application or Campaign Management API, the *MSCLKIDAutoTaggingEnabled* value of the corresponding [AccountProperty](../campaign-management-service/accountproperty.md) is set to *True* automatically.
-If the Scope of the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) is set to *Customer* level, then the [AccountProperty](../campaign-management-service/accountproperty.md) for all accounts under the Customer will be set.
-For more information, see [Tracking offline conversions](https://help.bingads.microsoft.com/#apex/3/en/help:app54554/1/en-US/#ext:ConversionTracking_Load).
+> Every time you create a new [DurationGoal](../campaign-management-service/durationgoal.md), [EventGoal](../campaign-management-service/eventgoal.md), [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md), [PagesViewedPerVisitGoal](../campaign-management-service/pagesviewedpervisitgoal.md) or [UrlGoal](../campaign-management-service/urlgoal.md) via either the Bing Ads web application or Campaign Management API, the *MSCLKIDAutoTaggingEnabled* value of the corresponding [AccountProperty](../campaign-management-service/accountproperty.md) is set to *True* automatically.
+If the Scope of the goal is set to *Customer* level, then the [AccountProperty](../campaign-management-service/accountproperty.md) for all accounts under the Customer will be set.

 ## Syntax
 ```xml